 Supported Argument Types

-Any orderable data type.
+Any orderable data type except for ARRAY

 Return Data Types

-Same as the data type used as the input values.
+The data type of the input values.

 Examples